BryanShubo/Misc/Git.md

     //change the remote URL for origin
 ```
 ```
 2.5 git remote update //update the local repo with remote tracking branches.
-Use this if you don't see you branch using git branch -r
+                      //Use this if you don't see you branch using git branch -r
 ```
 ```
 2.6 git remote -v //verify new remote